Whomrx666/Bug-bounty/README.md

 <p align="center">
   <strong>Advanced Bug Bounty & Security Scanner for Termux (No Root)</strong><br>
-  <em>"35 realworld security checks – from subdomains to WAF detection – in a cyberpunk neon shell." — Mr.X</em>
+  <em>"35realworld security checks â€“ from subdomains to WAF detection â€“ in a cyberpunk neon shell." â€” Mr.X</em>
 </p>

 ## Introduction
 **Bug-bounty** is a powerful, allinone reconnaissance and vulnerability assessment tool built for mobile and terminal environments.
-With **35 integrated security modules**, it performs deep analysis of web targets, including subdomain enumeration, SSL/TLS inspection, header analysis, XSS/SQLi detection, CORS misconfigurations, directory bruteforcing, and much more – all without requiring root privileges.
+With **35 integrated security modules**, it performs deep analysis of web targets, including subdomain enumeration, SSL/TLS inspection, header analysis, XSS/SQLi detection, CORS misconfigurations, directory bruteforcing, and much more â€“ all without requiring root privileges.

 The tool features a **borderless neonstyled UI**, runs smoothly on **Termux (Android)** , Linux, and any Pythonsupported platform, and produces detailed reports in JSON, HTML, CSV, or plain text.